The Early Beginnings of Responsible Business at Berkeley Haas

 In 1959, the Berkeley business school dean Ewald Gether formally introduced a class in corporate social responsibility and business environment, pioneering a new field of study on the UC Berkeley campus.
 “The course became a model for other leading business schools and was instrumental in the emergence of the business and public policy field at Berkeley and nationally,” recounted Earl F. Cheit, UC Berkeley Executive Vice Chancellor, who helped to launch it.

-In order to develop the field further, Cheit applied for and received a grant from the Ford Foundation to hold a symposium at Berkeley in January 1964.
-It became known as the Summit in Berkeley.
-He invited "some of the best people" in the United States and abroad to write essays on subjects that would inform the work in the area of social and political environment of business.
+Pioneering in the field, Cheit received a grant from the Ford Foundation to hold what became known as the Summit in Berkeley in 1964.
+He invited leading researchers in the United States and abroad to write essays on subjects that would inform the work in the area of social and political environment of business.

-During her tenure as dean (1998-2001), Professor Laura Tyson revitalized the school's efforts in the area of social responsibility.
-In 1999, a group of Berkeley Haas MBA students launched the Haas Social Venture Competition and Tyson was one of its first champions, along with the Lester Center for Entrepreneurship, working to raise funds and being key to the establishment of partnerships with Columbia and London Business Schools to grow it into a global competition.
+As the first female dean of a major U.S. business school (1998-2001), Professor Laura Tyson revitalized the school’s efforts in the area of social responsibility.
+In 1999, a group of Berkeley Haas MBA students launched the Haas Social Venture Competition and Tyson was one of its first champions, working to raise funds and establishing partnerships with Columbia and London Business Schools to grow it into a global competition.

 Tyson also formed the Forum on Corporate Philanthropy, inaugurated by an event in 2000 with actor/philanthropist Paul Newman and secured funding from Newman and Haas alumnus Michael Homer, BS 81, to expand the Forum into the Socially Responsible Business Leadership Initiative (SRBLI).